 Definitions, Terms, Units and Parameters

-This glossary is for visitors and customers who come across a term they do not know.
+This glossary is for visitors and customers who come across a term they do not know, or are not sure about.
 If a term is not strictly correct we do not go into great detail explaining where it differs from the strict convention, we just say what the term 'means' in the practical world.
-Where appropriate we include the correct definition.
-If you find any errors or omissions please e-mail us.
+However where appropriate we include the correct definition.
+If you find any errors or omissions please

 This site is maintained by